Support Us

 Bunnies for Bravehearts

-- Supporters donate $50 to the project and in return, we gift a beautiful, cuddly plush bunny to a child in trauma counselling.
+- You donate $50 (or more) to the project and in return, Bravehearts gifts a plush bunny to a child in trauma counselling.

-- Supporters receive a thank you card in recognition of your kind donation.
+- You receive a thank you card in recognition of your kind donation.

 “I have had a young client continually bring her bunny to her counselling sessions.
 A lot of my clients’ parents tell me their child sleeps with their bunny.”